marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   Enables the loop invariant motion pass in the RTL loop optimizer.
 Enabled at level :option:`-O1` and higher, except for :option:`-Og`.

+.. option:: -fmove-loop-stores

+  Enables the loop store motion pass in the GIMPLE loop optimizer.
+This moves invariant stores to after the end of the loop in exchange for carrying the stored value in a register across the iteration.
+  Note for this option to have an effect :option:`-ftree-loop-im` has to be enabled as well.
+Enabled at level :option:`-O1` and higher, except for :option:`-Og`.

 .. option:: -fsplit-loops

   Split a loop into two if it contains a condition that's always true